thomas-callahan-collibra/aem-sh/README.md

 Java(TM) SE Runtime Environment 18.9 (build 11.0.16+11-LTS-199)
 Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.16+11-LTS-199, mixed mode)
 ```
-* aem-sdk: place the unzipped folder under `~/aem-sdk`
+* [AEM as a Cloud Service SDK](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/aem-as-a-cloud-service-sdk.html?lang=en) - place the unzipped folder under `~/aem-sdk`
-* jq
+* `jq`
-* lsof
+* `lsof`
-* GNU versions of sed and grep - very important!
+* GNU versions of `sed` and `grep` - very important!
 Read how to install these with `brew` and set your `PATH` so that the brew executables are picked up first.
 To confirm:
 ```
 ~ % sed --version
 sed (GNU sed) 4.8